robfromnewground/google-calendar-mcp/README.md

    - Check Node.js version (use LTS).
    - Delete the `build/` directory and run `npm run build`.

-if you are a developer want to contribute this repository, please kindly take a look at [Architecture Overview](docs/architecture.md) before contributing
+If you are a developer want to contribute this repository, please kindly take a look at [Architecture Overview](docs/architecture.md) before contributing

 ## License